RossMeikleham/MSci-Project/README.md

 We aim to implement an EDSL which generates multiple equivalent by construction programs that are run through a cost model, the program with the best cost model is then to be selected to be streamed to a FPGA.

-Even though better performance is likely to come from parallelizing as much as possible the circuits that need to be generated to support the specified parallelization may be too large to fit onto the specified FPGA.
+Even though better performance is likely to come from parallelizing operations as much as possible; the circuits that need to be generated to support the specified parallelization may be too large to fit onto the specified FPGA.
 This is one of the main reasons we use a cost model to select the program to use.